antoniobigas/antoniobigas/README.md

-- 👋 Olá, me chamo Antonio Bigas, seja bem vindx!

-# SOBRE

-Software developer / Quality Assurance / Automation Tests;
+- 👋 Hi, welcome!
+My name is Antonio Bigas, i'm a IT Analyst.
+I Have experience with IT Support and Software Quality Assurance;
+- I'm Living in São Paulo - Brazil.
+- I'm open for offers to a remote job.
+- I'm currently finishing my degree in systems analysis and development, and I'm also studying English.

-   ## Contato
+   ## Contact

  <div  align="center" dir="auto">
 <a href = "mailto:antoniobigas@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>